Engineering at UAlberta

 New Facilities and Professors

-In recent years our Faculty has added nearly one million square feet of outstanding new teaching, research, and study space, and since 2000 we have hired 130 new professors—85 of them since 2005.
+In recent years our Faculty has added nearly one million square feet of outstanding new teaching, research, and study space.
 We are continuing to hire additional professors and recruit outstanding undergraduate and graduate students.

 Health & Safety